History of Nneka Ogwumike in Timeline

 Others born on this day/year

-In 2016, Nneka Ogwumike won her first career WNBA championship, the first for the Sparks since 2002.
+In 2016, Ogwumike won her first career WNBA championship, Sparks winning their first championship since 2002.

 During the 2007-08 season at Cy-Fair High School, Nneka Ogwumike averaged 16.8 points, 8.0 rebounds, 1.8 assists, 2.4 steals, and 0.8 blocks per game.

-In 2007, Lindsey Harding was drafted #1 overall into the WNBA.
-Nneka Ogwumike became the second player from Cypress-Fairbanks High School to be drafted No. 1 overall into the WNBA behind Lindsey Harding in 2007.
+In 2007, Lindsey Harding drafted, making Nneka Ogwumike the second player from Cypress-Fairbanks High School to be drafted No. 1 overall into the WNBA

-In 2008, Nneka Ogwumike was named a WBCA All-American and participated in the 2008 WBCA High School All-America Game, scoring 17 points, grabbing 6 rebounds, and earning MVP honors for the White team.
+In 2008, Nneka Ogwumike was named a WBCA All-American.
+She also participated in the WBCA High School All-America Game, scoring 17 points, grabbing 6 rebounds, and earning MVP honors for the White team.

-In 2008, Nneka Ogwumike won a gold medal with the USA Under 18 Team in Argentina and was named MVP of the tournament after leading the team in scoring and rebounding.
+In 2008, Nneka Ogwumike won gold with USA Under 18 Team in Argentina and was named MVP of the tournament.
+She tallied 20 points and 15 rebounds in the championship game.

-In July and August 2009, Nneka Ogwumike won a gold medal with the USA Women's U19 team at the U19 World's Championship in Bangkok, Thailand.
-She was the team's leading scorer and rebounder and was named to the all-tournament team.
+In July and August 2009, Nneka Ogwumike played on the USA Women's U19 team which represented the US in the U19 World's Championship held in Bangkok, Thailand.
+They won the gold medal and Nneka was named to the all-tournament team.

-On January 23, 2010, Nneka Ogwumike set a new Cardinal record for rebounds in a game with 23 in a 100-80 victory over Oregon.
+On January 23, 2010, Nneka Ogwumike set a new Cardinal record for rebounds in a game with 23 during a 100-80 victory over Oregon.

 On December 20, 2011, Nneka Ogwumike scored a career-high 42 points on 19 for 27 shooting while also grabbing 17 rebounds in a 97–80 win over the sixth-ranked Tennessee Lady Vols.